cloudymax/pxeless/README.md

 # Pxeless

-An auotomated system install tool for when PXE is not an option, or is not an option *yet*.
+An automated system install tool for when PXE is not an option, or is not an option *yet*.

 Pxeless is based on [covertsh/ubuntu-autoinstall-generator](https://github.com/covertsh/ubuntu-autoinstall-generator), and generates a customized Ubuntu auto-intstall ISO using [cloud-init](https://cloudinit.readthedocs.io/en/latest/) and the new **autoinstall** feature of Ubuntu's Ubiquity installer.
 The credentials for the included example user-data.basic are `vmadmin`, and `password`.